TheHolyJoker/Comparing-Filters/README.md

   Filter often have a parameter controlling on the false positive probability $\epsilon$, when it is increased, the filter uses more space, and has smaller error probability.

  ## Benchmark
- Currently checking only insertions and lookups performances, in different loads.
+ Currently, checking only insertions and lookups performances, in different loads.

  ## Usage

+ ### Dependencies

+ Since CF uses `openssl` library, the project won't compile unless it is installed.

  ### To build
  ```
  git clone -b Simpler https://github.com/TheHolyJoker/Comparing_Filters.git